nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-22-attacktive_directory.md

 ### [ Administrator ]

-The flag for Administrator can be found in his desktop.
+The flag for Administrator can be found on his desktop.

 ![screenshot24](../assets/images/attacktive_directory/screenshot24.png)